swisspost-yellowcube/wooyellowcube-docs/products_admin.md

 ![](/assets/product_size.png)

-Immediately after the product has been created and published its information will be sent to YellowCube.
+In order to trigger the registration at YellowCube you need to click *Send product to YellowCube*.
+Make sure to save any article change prior to click this button as changes are lost.

+For later product updates the button is later named *Update product to YellowCube*.

+###  Product registration and update
 ![](/assets/product_edit.png)

+In the left column we can see the general status of the product.

 Log of all the communication about the product can be seen in the right column.
 If there were any problems you will be able to see the error messages here.

-In the left column we can see the general status of the product (similar to the status info in the product listing), we can activate LOT management, force re-sending of the product information and remove the product from YellowCube entirely.
+###  Disconnect from YellowCube

+A product can be disconnected from YellowCube by clicking the button *Remove the link with YellowCube*.
+The button is only visible for properly registered products.

+### Advanced: Lot management
+In order to deal with expiring products, you can enable lot management by choosing *Lot management is enabled* and submitting a product update.

+You can't deactivate lot management once it has been enabled.
+Even after disconnecting the product, it needs manual delete at YellowCube to re-add it without lot management again.
-You can't deactivate LOT management once it has been enabled.
-Before doing so you need to consider all implications of such action.
+Before enabling lot management you need to consider all implications of such action.
 If you are unsure about that please contact Swiss Post support for more information.